 While the Army remains focused on being needed for counterinsurgency possibilities across the globe and hybrid-type wars involving groups of terrorists armed with conventional weapons and precision-guided missiles -- the service is identifying, refining and integrating technologies, such as its emerging Joint Light Tactical Vehicle, with a specific mind to attacking enemies and protecting Soldiers in major-power war, service officials said.

 As evidence of this approach, Lt.
-Gen. Michael Williamson, Military Deputy to the Assistant Secretary of the Army, Acquisition, Logistics & Technology, said the multi-year developmental effort of the new Humvee replacement has been focused on engineering a vehicle able to help the Army win wars against a large, near-peer adversary.
+Gen. Michael Williamson, former Military Deputy to the Assistant Secretary of the Army, Acquisition, Logistics & Technology, said last year that the multi-year developmental effort of the new Humvee replacement has been focused on engineering a vehicle able to help the Army win wars against a large, near-peer adversary.

 As part of this effort, the Army is looking at options to up-gun JLTV with more lethal weapons such as a 30mm cannon.
-JLTV maker Oshkosh recently unveiled a 30mm cannon-armed JLTV at the Association of the United States Army Annual Symposium last Fall.
+JLTV maker Oshkosh has unveiled a 30mm cannon-armed JLTV at the Association of the United States Army Annual Symposium.